-Everything you need to know about ChatData Sync private structured memory — how it connects to your AI assistant, what it costs, and how your data stays protected.
+Everything you need to know about ChatData Sync private, governed structured memory — how it connects to your AI assistant, what it costs, and how you control access.

 Getting started